Clicky

 Let your brain rest to recuperate and recharge.

 The rigorous demands of college classes can take a toll on your disposition and overall mental health.
-Many students succumb to the pressure, and get sick or stressed out in the process.
-Some find it hard to focus on their studies because they encounter difficulties and lack of motivation.
+Many students succumb to the pressure and get sick or stressed out in the process.
+Some find it hard to focus on their studies because they encounter difficulties and lack motivation.

 If you always think of a challenge as a learning opportunity, you are less likely to be frustrated and promote a healthier mind; you’ll have more time to study than focus on a small mistake.
 This will do wonders for your concentration and memory retention.